 Any student-athlete that is dismissed from any sport for discipline reasons will not be able to participate in any other sport for the remaining of the school year unless approved from the Athletic Director.

-Any student-athlete that quits a sport will not be allowed to play another sport within that same school year.
+Any student-athlete that quits a sport will not be allowed to play another sport within that same school year unless approved by the Athletic Director and coaches.
 Quitting is not allowed in our athletic program.
 We are striving to build character in each player, which will help them to become successful in the near future.

 PARENT’S CODE OF CONDUCT